yacademy/yacademy.github.io/jobs.md

     - Moderate public channels
     - Social engagement
     - Branding and graphics
-    - Maintaina and improve the official website and the general blog
+    - Maintain and improve the official website and the general blog
     - Publish regular community updates
 - Ops:
     - Maintain scheduling on all calendars: ops, residents, fellowships, interviews